superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval.md

 ## Evaluating RAG

-In the process of scaling RAG from Proof-of-concept (POC) to production with clients from the academia and finance domains, numerous lessons emerged.
-Right from assessing various data processing and enrichment techniques to choosing a model to understand the 'domain specific' jargon and their combined impact on the retrieval, bolstered with creative prompts built with guardrails to generate trustworthy and informative responses.
-However, paramount among these was the significance of evaluation in enhancing and refining our RAG system.
+In the process of scaling RAG from Proof-of-concept (POC) to production with clients in academia and finance, we learned many things - including various data processing and enrichment techniques, choosing a model to understand the 'domain specific' jargon, their combined impact on retrieval, bolstering with creative prompts built with guardrails to generate trustworthy and informative responses, to name a few.
+But our chief lesson was the **importance of evaluation in enhancing and refining our RAG system**.

 > If you can't quantify it, you can't improve it. - Peter Drucker